Steps to convert your manuscripts to eBooks - Part 2

 No matter how much you break your head on deciding the font to be used while formatting your book, it may frustrate you to know that the reader will ultimately decide and select the font when he start reading your eBook.

-To make sure that the formatting and conversion process is executed hindrance-free, it is advisable to use only a single standard font.
-Times New Roman, Courier and Ariel are some of the common fonts most of the companies prefer.
+To make sure that the formatting and conversion process of digital book is executed hindrance-free, it is advisable to use only a single standard font.
+Times New Roman, Courier and Ariel are some of the common fonts most of the eBook formatting firms prefer.
 Stay away from fancy fonts as they get converted to weird symbols or characters on conversion.